Mayonaka88/Mayonaka88/README.md

 ## 2023

+- [Text Extraction and Transcription System](https://github.com/Mayonaka88/text-extraction-and-transcription-system), Using CRNN and EAST For Automatic Multiple Text Transcription From Images
 - [Questions and Answers Generator](https://github.com/Mayonaka88/questions-and-answers-generator), Using Python and deep learning algorithms to generate questions and answers from text

 ## 2022